matijakolaric-com/django-music-publisher/docs/faq.rst

 	unofficially also by a few other societies.
 All of them also accept CWR.

 Export MWN (DDEX) or any other DDEX format?
-	No. MWN is on the roadmap, you are welcome to sponsor the development (See :ref:`Sponsored Features`).
+	No. MWN is on the roadmap, you are welcome to sponsor the development (See :doc:`Sponsored Features <features>`).
 Other DDEX formats may follow.

 Export some other format specified by someone?